Overview¶

 since many of the forms might need to be rewritten (as serializers when using DRF).

-That situation becomes much worse custom forms (not ModelForm
+That situation becomes much worse custom forms (not ModelForm) need to be migrated.

 Same issue presents itself when Django application is initially started by using services but later needs to add basic UI using Django forms.